Kagu-chan/jpdb.io/README.md

 # Module Settings

 At the end of the usual settings a new section `Module settings` will appear.
-All options here automatically save upon interaction, for text boxes you need to `click or tap outside` to update then.
+All options here automatically save upon interaction, for text boxes you need to `click or tap outside` to update them.

 ## Decks